aureus123/catalogs/results/README.md

 - table_mag_*.csv = table with magnitude errors found
 - findings.odt = open-office document with other minor results

-There is also a folder _cross_ with results of the experiment *compare_ppm*, *cross_gc* and *cross_south* with cross-identifications between old catalogs (Catálogos Argentinos, Oeltzen-Argelander (South), Lalande, Lacaille, USNO, Taylor, WB, BAC) and PPM/CD/CPD/SAO/HD (the latter two are taken from identifications in the PPM catalog).
+There is also a folder _cross_ with results of the experiment *compare_ppm*, *cross_gc*, *cross_north* and *cross_south* with cross-identifications between old catalogs (Catálogos Argentinos, Oeltzen-Argelander (South), Lalande, Lacaille, USNO, Taylor, Gilliss, WB, BAC) and PPM/GSC/SAO/HD/CD/CPD.
+In the PPM files, there are also stars matching with GSC stars when they do not match with PPM stars.
+In SAO and HD files, these identification are taken from identifications in the PPM catalog, not from direct comparison against SAO/HD catalogs.

 Below some experiments are reported.